2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in California

 After completing their Bachelor's Degree, film graduates from LA Film School carry an average student debt load of $40,956.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $348.

-A rank of #2 on this year’s list means San Francisco State University is a great place for film, video and photographic arts students working on their bachelor’s degree.
-SFSU is a very large public school located in the large city of San Francisco.
+Out of the 42 schools in California that were part of this year’s ranking, San Francisco State University landed the # 2 spot on the list.
+SFSU is a very large public school located in the city of San Francisco.

 Of the 238 students majoring in film at SFSU, 62% are male and 38% are female.